 Designing for Sustainability

 Speaking of impact, we know for a fact that technology has a long-term environmental and economic effect on our society today.
-Designing for sustainability should, therefore, be at the top of your minds as you transform your business and leverage cloud computing technologies.
+Designing for sustainability should, therefore, be at the top of your mind as you transform your business and leverage cloud computing technologies.

-From a technical standpoint, making your environment sustainable means properly sizing your resources and removing unused resources as they consume energy even at an idle state.
+From a technical standpoint, making your environment sustainable means properly sizing your resources and removing unused resources as they consume energy even in an idle state.
 Also, maximize utilization of each resource.
 For instance, two hosts running at 40% utilization are less efficient than one host running at 80% because of the overhead energy consumed per host.

 If it turns out that your estimate wasn't accurate, switching to a different virtual machine size in Cloud (Azure/AWS) is significantly easier and faster than migrating to a different virtual machine size on-premises.
 On-premises database adjustments are more complex because you may need to purchase servers with greater CPU and RAM.